 i.e. Gross Living Area = “Kitchen” * 100% + “Balcony” * 50%

 To easily differentiate between the rooms with different gross living areas, you can assign different colors to your rooms depending on their GLA percentage.
-Click here to read more about the difference between the GLA and Total Area.
+Read more about the difference between the GLA and Total Area.